 It includes soup, salad, strew, beans, fries, wine, coffee, and ice cream.
 Plus you get to choose one of 7-8 main entrees, which changes depending on the time of year.

 If you really want to dive in, you can even share a table with strangers to get to know other locals or travelers.
 When you’re visiting, ask about the cowboy hats on the wall and money on the ceiling.

 J.T.
 Basque Bar & Dining Room is another building in town with a ton of history.
 In 1896, it was moved from Virginia City (can you imagine what it took to move entire buildings back then?).
 It became a sheepherder hotel, bar, and dining room.
 In 1955, it was taken over by the Lekumberrys and is still run by JB & Marie Louise today.
 We had the pleasure to meet Marie as she told us stories of growing up here.

-Local Tip: Try a Picon Punch, one of the must-haves for a Basque dinner (it packs a punch).
+Local Tip: Try a Picon Punch, one of the must-haves for a Basque dinner (like its name, it packs a punch).
 Also, ask about traditional wine + ice cream.

 Enjoy a drink where Mark Twain, Ulysses S Grant, Teddy Roosevelt, Clark Gable, and more have.
 The Genoa Bar and Saloon is known as Nevada’s Oldest Thirst Parlor and was built in 1853.
 It’s one of the few buildings in Genoa that wasn’t burned down in the 1910 fire.

 We absolutely loved walking around to see all the history hung up on the walls.
 When we asked the bartender what his favorites were, he pointed out an original wanted poster from Abe Lincoln’s assassination and the single bra hanging on the wall that belonged to Raquel Welch.

 Also, pictured below is Sue Knight who we mentioned earlier.